rprinz08/hBPF/CONTRIBUTING.md

     $ git push origin <BRANCH NAME>
     ```

 * Go to GitHub and create a pull request.
-Wait for the pull-request to be reviewed and merge the branch to master.
+Wait for the pull-request to be reviewed and merge the branch to main.

 ## Coding conventions